For students attending the Master's Programme in Nutrition Science Programme Outline

 - Diet and health - scientific basis, recommendations and sustainability (7.5 credits)

-- Diet and health - molecular and genetic mechanisms (7.5 credits)
+- Diet and health - genetic and molecular mechanisms (7.5 credits)

 - Diet, physical activity and fitness - assessment and evaluation (7.5 credits)